Llandanwg, Church on the Sands, Wales

 I settle to pray and go into a very deep place in the spirit.

-Praying I see a monk in habit.
-He prays standing in sea submerged to his waist.
+Praying I see a monk in a habit.
+He prays standing in the sea submerged to his waist.
 Perhaps I’m glimpsing a moment in history.
+It is known that Cuthbert of Lindisfarne, stood in the sea to pray and the legend goes his feet were warmed by a wild otter.

 I see prayers shooting out of this place like coloured rocket fireworks full of power-gold, red, blue, green silver, white.
 There is joy attached and power.
 They all seem to head towards Ireland.

-I try to rest and be still but I am running fast on the inside, restless.
+I try to rest and be still but I am running fast on the inside still and restless.

 Whirring thoughts distract, zooming by like fast bumble bees pulling my thoughts back to the goings on of the world.
 I’m aware I’m still at the very beginning of this pilgrimage and that my normal life is still intruding.
 It may take a while to really settle into the presence of God over the coming days and become still inside.